rdpopov/nvim/README.md

      Blows past anything in written with electron, and smokes heavier stuff, too.
  - **Power** - (n)vim's commands may seem strange at first.
 But they are more of a language.\
    than simple commands.
 And  you can always write your own
- - **Customizablity** - Make (n)vim the edtior you want.
+ - **Customizability** - Make (n)vim the editor you want.
 It takes time,\
-   but so does learing any other tool.
+   but so does learning any other tool.
 But with great power comes great customization time
- - **Extendabilty** - Vim is less barebones than it looks.
+ - **Extendability** - Vim is less bare bones than it looks.
 It is a clean slate at the beginning.\
-   It has a lot of powerfull functionality built into it.
+   It has a lot of powerful functionality built into it.
 Like include paths and :make\
-   It can do a lot on its own, but there are also plugins for it fromm the vim community.
+   It can do a lot on its own, but there are also plugins for it from the vim community.
  - **Keymap** - The normal (vscode or the ISO standard that is present almost everywhere)\
    shortcuts are somewaht long or similar functions are at opposite ends of the keyboard, \
    or make no sense at all.
 Vim being modal, has more combinations per mode,\
    and combinations are shorter on average.
 Basic keymap uses mneumonics,\
-   and everytinng is remapable.
-Movment commands are superb.\
+   and everything is remapable.
+Movement commands are superb.\
-   There is more variety of movment commands and are more efficient at little movments.
+   There is more variety of movement commands and are more efficient at little movements.
  - **Portable** - I keep my vim config in a git so its easy to set it up almost anywhere.\
-   and I'm trying to make some things in vimscript as much as I can, so I have most\
+   and I'm trying to make some things in vimscript(or lua) as much as I can, so I have most\
    what I'm used to regardless of location(colorscheme, lightline, using netrw).
    It is made mainly for neovim since it uses lua for some things.
 But, neovim\ has built in lsp support, so one less bulky dependancy to have.

 ## Main goal
 The main goal for this configuration was to be able to have a neovim config\
-for writing in [nim-lang] or any other language but nim in particualr.\
+for writing in [nim-lang] or any other language but nim in particular.\
 And have completion like vscode has, but lighter, faster.
+Also more generic.

 [nim-lang]:https://nim-lang.org/